 Projected total cost of pension deficit repair contributions for wholesale wastewater network plus.
 In line with information notice IN 13-17 the final revenue allowance for pension deficit repair will be applied in 2019-20.
 We have not included a contribution from customers toward the pension deficit repair costs included in the plan during 2020-25.
 The company will bear the costs of the pension deficit repair costs included in WS1 and WWS1.

-Line 3 Run off on post 2020 investment ~ wholesale wastewater network plus

-Projected run off (depreciation charge) on post 2020 wholesale wastewater network plus totex additions incurred in the 2020-25 period and not recovered through PAYG.
+Line 3 Run off on post 2020 investment ~ wholesale wastewater network plus Projected run off (depreciation charge) on post 2020 wholesale wastewater network plus totex additions incurred in the 2020-25 period and not recovered through PAYG.
+These values are calculated in the Ofwat financial model.

-Line 4 Return on post 2020 investment ~ wholesale wastewater network plus

-Projected return on post 2020 wholesale wastewater network plus totex additions incurred in the 2020-25 period and not recovered through PAYG.
+Line 4 Return on post 2020 investment ~ wholesale wastewater network plus Projected return on post 2020 wholesale wastewater network plus totex additions incurred in the 2020-25 period and not recovered through PAYG.
+These values are calculated in the Ofwet financial model